 Home inspection costs vary from state to state and property to property, but the average home inspection in the U.S. costs between $300-$350.
 Depending on the property's features, such as wells, septic systems, and pools, you may need to add on additional inspections to have those systems evaluated, too.

-That may seem expensive, but homebuyers save an average of $14k on the final price of the property based on the results of the inspection, so a bit of pain now could lead to a lot of gain later.
+That may seem expensive, but homebuyers save an average of $14k on the final price of the property based on the results of the inspection, so a small payment now can save you at closing.

 Homebuyers save an average of $14,000